zana-a/emerald/Notes.md

-1. Identifier introduced, so it can be tested.
+- Identifier introduced, so it can be tested.
-2. Options removed since repetitions do not return a none
+- Options removed since repetitions do not return a none
-3. moduleIdentifier removed so that naming is more expressive
+- moduleIdentifier removed so that naming is more expressive
+- moved to idea based project. ultimatly abandoned for lack of library autoamation
-4. Moved back to scala 2 for better tooling
+- Moved back to scala 2 for better tooling